 At that time, just over a year ago, the cost of two 8 GB chips was about $1599!
 Thankfully, the price of this RAM upgrade has dropped 90%!

-I got this matched kit of two 8 GB RAM chips to replace my two 4 GB chips, they weren’t the cheapest, but seemed to be the best rating/reputation for the money.
+I got a matched kit of two 8 GB RAM chips to replace my two 4 GB chips.
+They weren’t the cheapest, but seemed to be the best rating/reputation for the money.
 Most of the time, we buy our RAM at Crucial.

 Even though there are plenty of movies on YouTube showing how to replace drives in MacBooks, after getting the parts I decided to take it to Andy at New World Mac and he did a great job at installation, and even insisted on sticking to the original quote even though we added a few tasks to the job along the way.